joaopfernandesc/react-online-codenation/README.md

 # react-online-codenation

-These are all the tasks I've accomplished while making Codenation's React Online Course, it was my first experience using React.
+Here you can check all the tasks I've accomplished while making Codenation's React Online Course, it was my first experience using React.